Pahulpreet86/pdf-clips/README.md

 cp -r clips ~/.claude/skills/
 ```

 Because it contains `.claude-plugin/plugin.json`, Claude Code loads it on the next session (verify with `claude plugin list`).
 Load it for a single session with `claude --plugin-dir /path/to/clips`, or publish it through a [marketplace](https://code.claude.com/docs/en/plugin-marketplaces).
-Invoke it in chat with `/clips:extract-highlights` or a plain-language request like "extract my highlights from thesis.pdf".
+Invoke it with `/clips:extract-highlights` or a plain-language request.

-> **Note:** Inside the Claude app, PDF pages count toward the chat's 100-image limit, so large documents can hit that wall.
-Running the script locally avoids the limit entirely.

 ## Options